pkhamdee/tanzu-kubernetes-pipeline-demo/README.md

 Configure the externalUrl for Concourse.
 This will be the URL used to access Concourse.

-*NOTE: This is required for proper authentiction.*
+*NOTE: This is required for proper authentication.*

 e.g command, where you would replace "concourse.example.com" with your host name.